m-h-s-m-h-s/Chrome_ExT/README.md

 ### 1. The Big Picture (5 Minutes)

--   **What it does**: When a user visits a page, a content script is loaded that checks for the presence of supported brands.
-If a brand is found, a notification is displayed offering cashback of up to 33%.
+-   **What it does**: When a user visits a page, a content script is loaded that first checks if it's a Product Detail Page (PDP) by looking for e-commerce indicators like "Add to Cart" buttons and product information.
+If it's a PDP, it then checks for the presence of supported brands.
+If both conditions are met, a notification is displayed offering cashback of up to 33%.
 It also has special handling for a few partner merchant sites.
--   **Core Principle**: The logic is driven by a content script that loads the brand list asynchronously.
-The UI is injected only when a brand is found.
+-   **Core Principle**: The logic is driven by a two-stage detection process: First verify it's a product page, then check for supported brands.
+The UI is injected only when both conditions are satisfied.
 -   **Key Challenge**: The web is a battleground for user attention.
 This extension is architected to be a "good citizen" while still ensuring its notification is visible by loading last and intelligently managing its stacking order (`z-index`).

 ### 2. File Structure (5 Minutes)